laurilarjo/expense-tracking-gsheet-importer/README.md

 - [x] Add support to read Norwegian (Finland)
 - [x] Bank detection from files won't work.
 Change to interactive console instead.
 - [ ] Change logging to Winston
+- [ ] Do not add Norwegian's "Katevaraus" type
+- [ ] Do not add Handelsbankens if message has a prefix "Prel "

 ## Nice to do
 - [x] Change currency exchange library to something newer.
 Current has dependencies to deprecated libs.